-11. We inspected the Department contribution general ledger detail of accounts for the year ended June 30, 2018 to identify any individual Department contribution that represented more than 10% of the total contributions revenue of \$2,557,490.
-We noted one individual contribution that exceeded 10%, or \$255,749, of the contributions revenue included in the Statement for the year ended June 30, 2018.
-For this item, we agreed the amount recorded to supporting documentation (donor letter and check copy) for the contribution.
-We compared the total revenues from "Contributions" per the Statement to the respective account in the general ledger for the year ended June 30, 2018 and found it to be in agreement.
+11. We obtained from the Department the general ledger detail of all contributions recorded by the University during the year ended June 30, 2019.
+We then haphazardly selected five contributions recorded in the general ledger.
+For these items, we agreed the amount recorded to supporting documentation (donor letter and check copy) for the contribution.
+We compared the total revenues from "Contributions" per the Statement to the respective account in the general ledger for the year ended June 30, 2019 and found it to be in agreement.